 Explain that you need to identify the last registered owner.
 Sign the letter and include:

-your proof of purchase.
+a photocopy of your proof of purchase.
 For example a bill of sale, a completed

 Transfer/Tax Form (this is a sample only) or a notarized statutory declaration and